chemzzchem/MassLite/README.md

 License:
 -------------
 MassLite is licensed under Apache-2.0 license.
+The code is provided as is with no warranty.